yourfavDev/go-brute/README.md

 # The Advanced Golang SSH Bruteforcer

-**Description**:  This open-sourced brute-forcer.
+**Description**:  This is an open-sourced brute-forcer made for the community.
 Our goal is to create an efficient and reliable tool for pen-testers
 # This may only be used for EDUCATIONAL PURPOSES ONLY !
 ***I am not responsible for any prohibited use of this software or any redistributed modified version of this software !***